 Here are some commonly asked questions in regards to Ansible and Windows and their answers.

-Ansible does not support managing Windows XP or Server 2003 hosts.
-The supported operating system versions are:
+Ansible does not work with Windows XP or Server 2003 hosts.
+Ansible does work with these Windows operating system versions:

 Ansible also has minimum PowerShell version requirements - please see Setting up a Windows Host for the latest information.

-Windows Nano Server is not currently supported by Ansible, since it does not have access to the full .NET Framework that is used by the majority of the modules and internal components.
+Ansible does not currently work with Windows Nano Server, since it does not have access to the full .NET Framework that is used by the majority of the modules and internal components.

-No, Ansible cannot run on a Windows host and can only manage Windows hosts, but Ansible can be run under the Windows Subsystem for Linux (WSL).
+No, Ansible can only manage Windows hosts.
+Ansible cannot run on a Windows host natively, though it can run under the Windows Subsystem for Linux (WSL).

-The Windows Subsystem for Linux is not supported by Microsoft or Ansible and should not be used for production systems.
+The Windows Subsystem for Linux is not supported by Ansible and should not be used for production systems.